-Bronchial Thermoplasty (BT) is a procedure for people with severe asthma that is proven to reduce asthma attacks.
-Dr. Mark Sifford is currently the only St. Bernards lung doctor treating BT.
-St. Bernards is also the only hospital in Arkansas actively treating BT.
+Bronchial Thermoplasty (BT) is a bronchoscopy procedure for people with severe asthma that is proven to reduce asthma attacks.
+Dr. Mark Sifford is currently the only St. Bernards lung doctor treating severe asthma with BT.
+St. Bernards is also the only hospital in Arkansas actively treating severe asthma with BT.